Alan-S-Andrade/drv/README.md

 Have fun!

-## Running A Drv RISCV Application
+## Running A DrvR Application

+DrvR is the PANDO team's instruction level simulator for the `PANDOHammer` achitecture.

 Go to `drv/riscv-examples/<some-example>` and run `make run`.
-This will build the app and run the right model.
+This will build the app and run the `PANDOHammerDrvR` model in `drv/tests/` with the example application.

 # Using Docker